-- (1) During the bidding or negotiation process, notify prospective vendors, in writing, of the requirements of this paragraph; - (2) Secure credit and criminal background checks on the vendor's officers and managers dealing with or on the campus; and, - (3) Research prior or pending claims against the vendor (e.g., negligent hiring claims).

-10.32 Content of Contracts.
-All contracts in which the vendor permanently places employees on the campus, working with or around students, shall include the following provisions and requirements:

-- (1) A general liability policy, providing primary coverage and naming the Component, System, Regents, and their employees as additional insureds; - (2) Indemnity and/or hold harmless clauses, protecting the Component, the System, Regents, and their employees from third party claims, caused, in whole or in part, by the actions or omissions of vendor, its employees, or other persons that the vendor causes to be on the campus; - (3) A representation by the vendor that it has conducted the following background checks on its officers, employees, or other persons it causes to be on the campus: - (a) Sex offender and criminal history databases where the above individuals will be placed permanently on the campus, working with or around students;

-- (b) Criminal history and credit history background checks where the above individuals will be handling money, informational technology, or other security-sensitive areas as determined by the president; - (4) That the president may require the vendor to remove any person from the campus that, in his or her judgment, poses a danger to health or safety; - (5) An "independent contractor" clause. - 10.4 Form and Procedure.
-All contracts, purchases, and agreements covered by Subsection 10.21 of this Chapter of these Rules and Regulations shall be entered into in the official name of the Board after each instrument is considered and approved in open meeting.
+- (1) During the bidding or negotiation process, notify prospective vendors, in writing, of the requirements of this paragraph; - (2) Secure credit and criminal background checks on the vendor's officers and managers dealing with or on the campus; and, - (3) Research prior or pending claims against the vendor (e.g., negligent hiring claims). - 10.32 Content of Contracts.
+All contracts in which the vendor permanently places employees on the campus, working with or around students, shall include the following provisions and requirements: - (1) A general liability policy, providing primary coverage and naming the Component, System, Regents, and their employees as additional insureds; - (2) Indemnity and/or hold harmless clauses, protecting the Component, the System, Regents, and their employees from third party claims, caused, in whole or in part, by the actions or omissions of vendor, its employees, or other persons that the vendor causes to be on the campus; - (3) A representation by the vendor that it has conducted the following background checks on its officers, employees, or other persons it causes to be on the campus: - (a) Sex offender and criminal history databases where the above individuals will be placed permanently on the campus, working with or around students; - (b) Criminal history and credit history background checks where the above individuals will be handling money, informational technology, or other securitysensitive areas as determined by the President; - (4) That the President may require the vendor to remove any person from the campus that, in his or her judgment, poses a danger to health or safety; - (5) An "independent contractor" clause. - 10.4 Form and Procedure.
+All contracts, purchases, and agreements covered by Subparagraph 10.21 of this Chapter of these Rules and Regulations shall be entered into in the official name of the Board after each instrument is considered and approved in open meeting.
 Each instrument shall identify the Component on whose behalf it is made and shall be recorded in the minutes of the meeting at which it is approved.
-The original copy of an executed instrument shall be filed by the Chancellor in the System Administration as a permanent record of the Board.
-Executed copies of the instrument shall be delivered to the party with whom it is made and to the President of the Component.
+The original or a copy of an executed instrument shall be retained pursuant to the Texas State Records Retention Schedule by the signatory Component as a record of the Board.
 Additional copies of any contract or agreements may be executed and delivered as the Board may determine.

 Endorsement Format.
 All contracts approved by the Board of Regents shall be endorsed by the contractor, firm, or agency, by and through its authorized representatives.
-On behalf of the System, the contracts shall have signature blocks, indicating "Examined and Recommended" by the president, as applicable, the Chancellor, and the Board committee through which the contract passed.
-Upon approval by the Board, the Chairman's signature shall indicate "APPROVED by the Board of Regents of the Texas State University System on [date] at [place].
-The Chairman's name shall appear along with his or her title.
+On behalf of the System, the contracts shall have signature blocks for the President or his or her designee; for the Vice Chancellor and Chief Financial Officer, indicating "Reviewed and Recommended," in the case of financial contracts; for the Vice Chancellor and General Counsel, indicating "Approved as to legal form"; and a line indicating "APPROVED by the Board of Regents of the Texas State University System on [date] at [place]," with an attestation signature block for the Chancellor, as Secretary to the Board.